 I wasn't too young for a hip replacement

 When I first started experiencing pain and limited mobility, I was certain the problem was my back.
 I had struggled with back pain and stiffness since I was pregnant with my second son.
-Because I knew pain could radiate from one area to another, I assumed the problem was my back.
-I had never heard of anyone younger than 50 needing hip replacement surgery.
-What were the chances I had had hip problems in my late 40s?
-So I pursued therapy for my back; as a result, I suffered needlessly for months before finally learning the problem was indeed my hip.
+Despite declining mobility, I had never heard of anyone younger than 50 needing hip replacement surgery and I was in my late 40s.
+So I pursued therapy for my back and as a result, I suffered needlessly for months before finally learning the problem was indeed my hip.

 It was ok to be choosy about the surgeon for my hip replacement